grosskc/dockerfiles/README.md

   docker load --input /path/to/ownCloud/RS-EOIR-Group/Templates/dockerfiles/rs-pandoc-latest.tar.gz
   ```

 - Now run the docker environment, making your current working directory available in the Docker's `/data` folder.
+This will launch your shell into a linux environment with the bash command line interpreter.

   - At a unix / linux terminal